CBD Dog Treats +Joint & Mobility Care

-There are various conditions that may cause joint pain and/or discomfort, including:
+There are various conditions that may cause joint problems and/or discomfort, including:

-Also known as osteoarthritis (OA), this is the number one cause of chronic pain in dogs.
-It affects 1 in 5 adult dogs under the age of seven, and 3 out of 5 adult dogs over the age of seven.
-This degenerative disease causes chronic pain, decreased mobility, and lower quality of life.
+Joint Issues affects 1 in 5 adult dogs under the age of seven, and 3 out of 5 adult dogs over the age of seven.
+They usually cause chronic discomfort, decreased mobility, and lower quality of life.

-There is also rheumatoid arthritis (RA) that can cause these same symptoms, although OA is caused by mechanical wear and tear while RA is an autoimmune disease in which your dog’s immune system attacks their joints.
+Some Joint Issues are caused by mechanical wear and tear while others is an autoimmune condition in which your dog’s immune system attacks their joints.

-Both hip dysplasia and elbow dysplasia are congenital, developmental conditions that the dog is born with.
-They result in the joints not growing properly and causing potentially debilitating arthritic pain and/or discomfort.
+Both hip issues and elbow issues can be congenital, developmental conditions that the dog is born with.
+They sometimes result in the joints not growing properly and causing potentially debilitating discomfort.

-This is a particularly common form of canine arthritis whereby a dog’s ligaments deteriorate due to old age.
+There is a particularly common form of canine joint issue whereby a dog’s ligaments deteriorate due to old age.